 Seniors visit in the park across the street, while a recess game of soccer is going on at the Catholic elementary school.
 There’s also a viewpoint for taking photos but the haze made picture taking unappealing to us.
 My, we’re getting picky about our photo opps.

-Planning a luxury cruise?
+Need advice on dressing for a Transatlantic Cruise?
 Check out my fashion tips for what to wear on a luxury cruise for women over 50.

 Did you know that we publish a weekly broadcast with the latest articles from My Itchy Travel Feet, timely trip inspiration and travel deals?
 Subscribe by clicking here.